ansible/ansible/lib/ansible/modules/cloud/ovirt/README.rst

 oVirt Ansible Modules
 =====================

-These are a set of modules for interacting with oVirt/RHV.
+This is a set of modules for interacting with oVirt/RHV.
 This document serves as developer coding guidelines for creating oVIRT/RHV modules.

 Naming